yosh778/YsVIII-tools/README.md

 Any change to the file header entries will make the game crash when loading.

 Then we have 2 checksum for each file header entry.

 The first file checksum seems to be a checksum on the filepath, indeed it doesn't change on new updates but changes between identical differently named files.
+File entry header offset : 0x0

 The second file checksum seems to be a checksum on the file contents, indeed it doesn't change between identical differently named files but does change when a file is updated with different contents.
+File entry header offset : 0x8